 Where to stay in Lisbon

 The stylish Browns Central Hotel is located in the heart of Lisbon, close to the Alfama and Chiado districts.
-The hotel offers many amenities, including rooms with water Kettle and Nespresso coffee machine.
+The hotel offers many amenities, including rooms with a water Kettle and a Nespresso coffee machine.

 Pin for later!

 Travel addict and passionate about photography, Simon Falvo started Wild About Travel back in 2009.
-Leveraging her strong PR background, she developed an extensive knowledge of Digital Communications and Social Media Marketing.
+Leveraging her strong PR background, she developed an extensive knowledge of Digital Communications and Content Creation.
 Besides travel writing Simon holds workshops and trainings, she collaborated with tourism boards for digital marketing campaigns and participated as a speaker at several events.